The Foreign Spouses of Malaysians group has come up with this guide specially aimed at foreign spouses who are newly wed or relocating to Malaysia.

 We’ve run through the gamut and left out the nitty-gritty so that you don’t get put off.
 Don’t be like many other professional spouses who left the country unwilling to face the tedious processes; there’s been enough brain drain.

 Welcome to the club and we wish you both the very best!

-It will be a pleasure to meet up with you on our Facebook page: Foreign Spouses Support Group
+It will be a pleasure to meet up with you on our Facebook page or if you have any queries: Foreign Spouses Support Group